-In this tutorial we will show you how to install Eclipse Oxygen on Ubuntu 18.04 LTS.
-For those of you who didn’t know, For those of you who didn’t know, Eclipse is an open source and free multi-language and multi-platform (Windows, Linux and Mac) software development program that used to build JAVA based web applications.
-It is written in Java program and can be used to develop Java based applications and other various plugins, including languages like C, C++, PHP, Perl, Python, Ruby and Rails framework and much more.
+In this tutorial, we will show you how to install Eclipse Oxygen on Ubuntu 18.04 LTS.
+For those of you who didn’t know, For those of you who didn’t know, Eclipse is an open-source and free multi-language and multi-platform (Windows, Linux, and Mac) software development program that is used to build JAVA-based web applications.
+It is written in Java program and can be used to develop Java-based applications and other various plugins, including languages like C, C++, PHP, Perl, Python, Ruby and Rails framework, and much more.

 Install Eclipse Oxygen on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following